Tipping and service culture in Las Vegas

 $

-Bottle Service: 20% minimum on total bill
+Bottle Service: 20% minimum

-Club Hosts/Promoters: $20+ per person to skip lines or get into exclusive venues
+Hosts: $20+ per person to skip lines

-Cocktail Servers: $20+ to start for bottle service, then $5-$10 per visit throughout the night
+Servers: $20+ to start, $5-$10 per visit

-Bouncers/Security: $20-$50 can help with entry but never expected or guaranteed
+Security: $20-$50 can help but never guaranteed

 Casino Specific Tipping